siberianfox/g2wiki/Power-Management.md

 Providing `{md:n}` will disable all motors that are not permanently enabled (i.e. `{1pm:1}`).
 If provided a valid motor number it will disable that motor only, excepting permanently enabled motors as well.

 ###{mt:...} Motor Timeout
 Sets the number of seconds before a motor will shut off automatically.
-Maximum 4 million seconds, or about 6 weeks.
+Maximum about 4.2 million seconds, or about 7 weeks.
 When the timeout starts is set by the [per-motor setting](#per-motor-settings):

 - `{1pm:0}` Disabled motors are always off.
 They do not time out, and cannot be enabled using `me`
 - `{1pm:1}` Always-on motors are always on.
 They do not time out, and cannot be disabled using `md`